Ronnie T. Dadivas Profile

 Mayor Ronnie, as he is known among his constituents in Roxas City, values integrity, pro-activity, faith, and community in his service to the people.

 Before becoming the Chief Executive of Roxas City, he served the city government in 1997 as Sangguniang Panlungsod secretary and was elected as city councilor in 2004.
-He ran as the city’s vice mayor in 2007, 2010 and 2013 elections and won.
+He ran as the city’s vice mayor in the 2007, 2010 and 2013 elections and won.
 In 2016, he was appointed as Philippine Health Insurance Corporations board of director and recently served as consultant, legal officer as well as gender and development focal point person of the Capiz provincial government.

 Born in Roxas City on October 4, 1969, to Former Capiz 1st District Congressman, Rodriguez D. Dadivas and Carmen Tinsay Dadivas, Mayor Ronnie is married to Joanne Beatriz del Rosario – Dadivas with whom they have three children, Jaime Miguel del Rosario-Dadivas, Arianna Raphaelle del Rosario-Dadivas, and Enrico Rodriguez del Rosario-Dadivas.